 Additional funding support – small rural schools

 Small rural schools may be eligible for funding to employ an ancillary staff member to assist the student during the video-conferencing sessions.
-Enquiries should be directed to the EAL Unit on (03) 9097 7356 or email: email@example.com
+Enquiries should be directed to the EAL Unit at: email@example.com

 Requirements and reporting